-The tenth anniversary of September 11 is coming this weekend.
+Updated on the 16th anniversary of September 11.
 Over the years, I have been asked a host of questions from fellow New Yorkers and people I have met through my travels, plus my daughter has asked and I have responded to her and others with very short answers.
 But I thought it was time to document my experience.
 And to avoid writing a long narrative, I decided to use a Q and A format.

 Where were you on September 11?
 I was on my way to work.
 At that time, I worked downtown in 3 World Financial Center.
 For those who are unfamiliar with the area, The World Financial Center is a group of pyramid and domed topped buildings across the street from the World Trade Center.
 In 2011, I lived in the West Village so my subway line to get to work was the E train and my stop was The World Trade Center.
 It’s hard to remember now but at that time, there was a mall underneath the World Trade Center, a bustling mall filled with people walking underground to companies on the other side of the World Trade Center.
 My usual path was to exit the train and walk underneath the World Trade Center through the mall, and get some early morning window shopping in.

 When did you first see the World Trade Center on fire?
 When I arrived at my stop, there were policeman blocking the entrance to the mall (remember the mall is directly beneath the World Trade Center.)
 The hundreds of people coming off the train were visibly annoyed (New Yorkers like their routines, too) and I was one of them.
 “WTF, why can’t we walk and avoid the outdoors, good grief!”